akaariai/django-dockerfile/readme.rst

 Note that you can start a bash shell in the container by running `docker exec -i -t my_project /bin/bash`.
-This is extremely convenient for debugging, but you should avoid doing configuration changes into the container - the whole idea is that the Dockerfile + run.sh sets up your running environment.
+This is extremely convenient for debugging, but you should avoid doing configuration changes into the container - the whole idea is that the Dockerfile sets up your running environment.
 So, if you want changes to the environment, you should do them into the docker image, not to an instance of it.

-This involved a couple of steps, but we have achieved the following things:

-Fully repeatable installation on *any* server with Docker 1.3.0+.
-A quick way to install qa/testing versions with a couple of commands.